 Created for the special needs of grant writers, this site offers county-level information including demographics, education, health, and social capital.
 Includes information about tax increment financing (TIF) and the Economic Impact Calculator for estimating the economic and fiscal effects of new business development.

 This report provides an objective, data-focused assessment of the factors that influence the quality of life and the economic conditions within each county.

 Produced for Conexus Indiana, this annual report grades state performance on a number of factors that affect the health of the manufacturing industry.

 Ball State economist Michael J. Hicks delivers his personal perspective on current issues in business, government, and society.
 His weekly commentary is distributed through the Indianapolis Business Journal, the Associated Press newswire, and the Indiana Business Bulletin, among other news outlets.

 Estimate the economic impact of a new business in a given county.
-Part of the Brownfield Grant Writers' Tool's "TIF-in-a-Box" feature.

 Thinking of moving?
 Compare daily living costs of neighboring states at the county level.

 Joining a nationwide network of researchers sponsored by the Council for Community and Economic Research, CBER gathers data on more than 100 different consumption items each quarter—the cost of common items such as a gallon of milk or a carton of eggs.
 The resulting data provide a nationwide cost of living index, which is used to compare Muncie, Ind., with more than 250 communities across the country.

 Projections of economic activity in Indiana are difficult to obtain and often focus on a few top level variables.
 Our labor market forecasts are designed to project employment, wages, job turnovers, and other labor market factors for Indiana’s labor markets.